caiiiycuk/rust/README.md

 ## Building

-First you need to build rustc compiler it self, basically it can be done with this command:
+You need to build rustc compiler it self, basically it can be done with this command:

 ```
 ./x.py build -i --keep-stage 0 library/std --target wasm32-unknown-unknown --target x86_64-unknown-linux-gnu